Jura in a nutshell

 Trousseau is rather deep in colour, with distinctive pepper and violet scents.

-Savagnin makes extremely tense, long-lived, full-body dry whites, as well as oxidised white wine, called Vin Jaune (yellow wines).
-Vin Jaune is a dry style of white wine crafted from Savagnin with a minimum ageing period of 6+ years under a thin layer of yeast (called sous voile in French) before bottling.
+The iconic wine style of Jura is a bold, distinct, nutty and unforgettable dry style of white wine.
+It is crafted from the local Savagnin grape, and its unique flavours are formed through an ageing period of at least 6 years under a thin layer of yeast (called sous voile in French) before bottling.
 This process imparts distinguishable flavour characteristics, such as bruised apples, roasted nuts, and umami, into the wine.

 The HYPE, the demand